bxp151/ltfs/README.md

 ## Usage Instructions

-1. Clone the repository: `git clone https://github.com/bxp151/housing.git `
+1. Clone the repository: `git clone https://github.com/bxp151/ltfs.git `
 2. Install the required packages: `pip install -r requirements.txt `
-3. Open `housing.py` and set `HOME_DIR` to the directory path where you cloned the repository
+3. Open `ltfs.py` and set `HOME_DIR` to the directory path where you cloned the repository
-4. In `housing.py`, I commented out the `Execute target shuffling` code block starting on `line 453` because it takes several hours to run.
-The results of the execution will be loaded automatically into the gb_scores variable.
+4. In `ltfs.py`, I commented out several sections that took a long time to run.
+Instead of the code running, pickeled objects are loaded
-5. Run `housing.py` to reproduce the results
+5. Run `ltfs.py` to reproduce the results